mannuelf/mannuelferreira.com_nextjs/_posts/avoid-the-an-import-path-cannot-end-with-ts-extension-error-in-vscode.md

   url: "https://res.cloudinary.com/mannuel/image/upload/v1668935182/images/deno-cover.png"
 ---

-A common error when starting out coding with Deno is this annoying awarning about not being allowed to import using file extentions.
+A common error when starting out coding with Deno is this annoying a warning about not being allowed to import using file extentions.

 > An import path cannot end with a '.ts' extension.
 Consider importing './data/plays.js' instead.ts(2691)